 Queensland's Cultural Heritage Acts have failed to protect the precious cultural heritage of the Wangan and Jagalingou People on the Carmichael Coal Mine site.
-To prevent this happening for the Wangan and Jagalingou People and all other Traditional Owners in Queensland in future, we are asking the Queensland Government to:
+To prevent this happening again not only for the Wangan and Jagalingou People and all other Traditional Owners in Queensland in future, I am asking the Queensland Government to:

-- 1. Amend the definition of 'Aboriginal party' so that Traditional Owners with cultural connection to Country are always involved in consultation and negotiation processes, regardless of their status as a native title party. - 2.
-Create greater enforcement powers for First Nations, so that we aren't reliant on the State to protect our cultural heritage if it is in imminent danger of harm or destruction. - 3.
-Establish an independent First Nations-led decision-making body that is responsible for dispute resolution and mediation, and for assessing who the right people to speak for Country are.
+1. Amend the definition of 'Aboriginal party' so that Traditional Owners with cultural connection to Country are always involved in consultation and negotiation processes, regardless of their status as a native title party.

+Create greater enforcement powers for First Nations, so that they aren't reliant on the State to protect their cultural heritage, if it is in imminent danger of harm or destruction.
+Establish an independent First Nations-led decision-making body that is responsible for dispute resolution and mediation, and for assessing who are the right people to speak for Country.

-Queensland's laws currently fail to recognise the right people to speak for Country.
+Queensland's laws currently fail to recognise the right people to speak for Country

-The Carmichael Coal Mine is located on ancestral Wangan and Jagalingou Country.
+As you may know, the Carmichael Coal Mine is located on ancestral Wangan and Jagalingou Country.
 Hundreds of artefacts have been found on the mine site and it is a record of the Wangan and Jagalingou People's occupation of the area and evidence the area has been used by their people for thousands of years.

-As there is significant cultural heritage on the mine site, the proponents of the mine, Bravus Mining and Resources (Bravus), were required to consult with the 'Aboriginal party' and enter into a Cultural Heritage Management Plan (CHMP) with them.
+As there is significant cultural heritage on the mine site, the proponents of the mine, Bravus Mining and Resources, were required to consult with the 'Aboriginal party' and enter into a Cultural Heritage Management Plan with them.